LeaCamara/tdecDesignToCode/README.md

-Lea Camara's Code Test for the Web Admin position at TDEC, June 2017

-Instructions:
-- Use "page-example.jpg" as a mock-up example to create a single working web page using hand-coded HTML and CSS.
-- Responsive code based on viewport width is not required but encouraged.
+- Used "page-example.jpg" as a mock-up example to create a single working web page using hand-coded HTML and CSS, including responsive code based on viewport width.

 Ideas for Next Iteration:
 - Use flexbox for all the containers.